Hawaiian shave ice: Ingredients

+Many variations of shave ice can also be found in Hawaii.
 Shave ice in its simplest form is composed of thinly shaved ice and syrup served in a cup, paper cone, or bowl.
-Distinct from a snow cone which uses crushed ice, the ice for Hawaiian shave ice is thinly shaved to create a unique texture that is more powdery and snow-like.
+Distinct from snow cones that use crushed ice, the ice for Hawaiian shave ice is thinly shaved to create a unique texture that is more powdery and snow-like.
 Additionally, the thin ice shavings can absorb syrups better than crushed ice.
 The ice can be made in house by freezing pure water in containers very slowly over a period of days, while constantly agitating the mixture to ensure impurities are not incorporated.

 Traditional syrups are made from sugar, flavoring extracts, and additional coloring elements with acid incorporated to enhance preservation.
-Syrups are often flavored with local ingredients such as banana, pineapple, lilikoi (passionfruit), guava, lychee, kiwifruit, mango, and coconut cream.
+Syrups are often flavored with local ingredients such as banana, pineapple, lilikoi (passionfruit), guava, lychee, kiwifruit, mango, and coconut cream, and are found in other regions around the world, such as in bingsu (Korean), tshuah-ping (Taiwanese), and halo-halo (Filipino) shave ice variants.
 Bubble gum, vanilla, lemon-lime, green tea, strawberry, cherry, grape, watermelon, coke, root beer, and fruit punch have also been incorporated into syrups for shave ice.
 New syrup flavors are constantly being developed including more unusual ones such as li hing mui (salty dried Chinese plums), melona, ginger, and pickled mango.
 These syrups are often quite vibrant with certain colors traditionally representing specific flavors, such as blue for coconut.
-During the 1950s, these color-flavor associations enabled customers to order syrups by color instead of using their flavors for reference.
+These color-flavor associations enable customers to order syrups by color instead of using their flavors for reference.
 When many different colors of syrups are combined, it is referred to as “kalakoa” which means calico in Hawaiian.

 Additional elements

-Additional ingredients that lie underneath the ice flakes are often called “unders” and must be added to the cup, cone, or bowl before shaving the ice on top.
-Traditional “unders” include sweetened red azuki beans, fresh fruits, and ice cream.
+Additional ingredients that lie underneath the ice flakes are often called "unders" and must be added to the cup, cone, or bowl before shaving the ice on top.
+Traditional "unders" include sweetened red azuki beans, fresh fruits, and ice cream.
 Hawaiian shave ice is also often accompanied by toppings such as mochi balls, li hing mui (salty dried Chinese plums) powder, fresh fruits, and ice cream.
-A “snowcap” specifically refers to topping shave ice with sweetened condensed milk.
+A "snowcap" specifically refers to topping shave ice with sweetened condensed milk.